netarchivesuite/warc-indexer/README.md

 ============
 This warc-indexer repository is still in the process of being extracted from the multi maven module project https://github.com/ukwa/webarchive-discovery maintained by British Library.

 It is now a single maven project and will further development will be in this repository after the transition is finished.
+Many third part dependencies updated.
+Complete rewrite of building the shaded uber-jar.

 The warc-indexer.with-dependencies.jar file has been tested to produce identical results as the warc-indexer from BL.
+But will still require further testing and performance measuring before the next release which will be 3.4.0.

 The Jira issues for the Warc-indexer has not been moved yet and can be found here: https://github.com/ukwa/webarchive-discovery/issues

-TODO: Fix the depencencies in the pom.xml.
-Needs to excludes in dependencies so same library is not added multiple times and maybe in different version.

 WARC Indexer